 Will holes need to be made to run the wires?

-- We make holes as a last resort, when there is an attic above or basement below we can often drill into the walls from those spaces, which means zero visible holes.
-However in space with no open space above or below, we are usually forced to make small holes to snake wires.
-We typically will fill the holes with a lightweight patch so it can be painted after the fact and made good as new.
+We make holes as a last resort.
+When there is an attic above or basement below we can often drill into the walls from those spaces, which means zero visible holes.
+However, in space with no open space above or below, we are usually forced to make small holes to snake wires.
+We typically will fill the holes with a lightweight patch so it can be painted after the fact and look as good as new.

 What will I end up with after it is removed?

 You will end up with new grounded wiring totally up to current code standards.